pierky/dockerfiles/bird/README.md

 It has been created to run a playground to test BGP Large Communities: https://github.com/pierky/bgp-large-communities-playground

+# Tag `1.6.4`

+This image is based on the 1.6.4 version of [BIRD](https://github.com/BIRD/bird/).
+Both the IPv4 and IPv6 binaries are compiled here.

+It has been created to run live tests for the ARouteServer project: https://github.com/pierky/arouteserver

 # Tag `1.6.3`

 This image is based on the 1.6.3 version of [BIRD](https://github.com/BIRD/bird/).
 Both the IPv4 and IPv6 binaries are compiled here.